jay-medina/pelicula/README.md

     - Wire up the searchbar to the api
     - Debounce searches
     - Fetch the first results if they dont exist
+    - add a loading animation

 - Render results in a grid pattern
     - Display results in a grid
+    - on top of the grid movies
+      - Have text that display "X Results"
+      - if no results,
+        - splash displays a random movie
+        - Display text show "No Results"

 ## Summary Questions